 Local Earth is a nonprofit organization dedicated to supporting research and education focused on sustainable community development.
-The mission of the organization is to development a network of Eco-Villages around the world that act as inspirational societal models that exemplify the most forward thinking ecologically designed living systems on the planet.
-The Living Cluster Model is the 2nd phase of the Village Design Model.
+The mission of the organization is to development a network of Educational Ecovillages around the world that act as inspirational societal models that exemplify the most forward thinking ecologically designed living systems on the planet.
+The Living Cluster Model is the 1st Phase of the Village Design Model.
 The Living Cluster Model is designed to meet the daily living needs of 12 people.
-This model will then be replicated 12 times to create the village design model for approximately 144 people.
+This model will then be replicated 12 times to create the village design model for approximately 144 people (Blueprint).

-The 1st phase of our Local Earth Village Development Model is an interdisciplinary, open-source Eco-Design Challenge to build the world’s most affordable and ecologically designed home for a semi-arid, temperate environment.
+One of the 1st components of our Local Earth Village Development Model is an interdisciplinary, open-source Eco-Design Challenge to build one of the world’s most affordable and ecologically designed homes for a semi-arid, temperate environment.

 - design a replicable model so it can be integrated into the village design model

 - create beautiful, simple, safe and inspiring living structures for each individual or couple